Paul1365972/hhu-sanity/README.md

 Functionality split between the following two extensions for now:

-### HHU-Sanity-Ilias
+### HHU-Sanity-Login

-- Auto redirects to ilias login page
+- Auto redirects to Ilias/LSF login page
 - Auto logins when username/password fields are autofilled
     - You will need to click anywhere on the page to login (Because of browser security shenanigans)